0x4447-office/0x4447_webpage_documentation/docs/sftp/index.md

 Terminate the instance and start a new one with the correct UserData, and see if after the instance booted everything works as expected.

-# 💾 Backup Your Data
+# Backup Your Data

 Make sure you regularly backup your EFS drive.
 One simple solution would be to use [AWS backup](https://aws.amazon.com/backup/) for EFS and snapshotting for EBS.

-# 🔔 Security Concerns
+# Security Concerns

 Bellow we give you a list of potential ideas worth considiering regarding security, but this list is not exhaustive; it is just a good starting point.

 - Don't give root access to anyone but yourself.

-# 🎗 Support

-If you have any questions regarding our products, go to our [support page](https://support.0x4447.com/).

-## Troubleshooting tips
+# Troubleshooting tips

 These are some of the common solutions to problems you may run into: